chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 # DELIVER (INDIVIDUALLY)

 Deliver a report describing these networks, having at most 4 pages in PDF.
-The report should have **three numbered sections**: one for the *Marvel* network, one for *Les Misérables*, and one for the network you created.
+The report should have **three numbered sections**: one for the *Marvel* network, one for *Game of Thrones*, and one for the network you created.
 Remember to include all of the elements marked [**REPORT**] above.

+**Note**: If you find any mistake in the Game of Thrones graph, e.g., something wrong with respect to the TV series, please send us the corrected CSV files.

+Your report should end with the following text:

+**I hereby declare that all of the text, tables, and figures in this report were produced by myself.**